JohnByrneRepo/mddir/README.md

 Generate a Markdown folder structure of your project for README files.

 ## Installation
+Currently due to an issue with NPM on some platforms, global installation will fail.
+However, the yarn command handles this very gracefully, and, should be used in cases of global installation of Mddir.

+### Using Yarn
+    yarn global add mddir
+    yarn add mddir
+### Using NPM
-    npm install mddir -g
+    npm install mddir --save

 ### Usage
 The Mddir generator can accept any path variant you provide.
 The generated Markdown file will be placed in your current working directory.
-Mddir currently ignores node_modules and .git folders.
+Mddir currently ignores node_modules and .git folders by default.

-#### Windows
     mddir /path

-#### Unix Variants
-    mddir-nix /path
+    mddir ../path
+    mddir ~/

 #### Example Output
-Example generated Markdown file structure 'directoryList.md'
+Example generated Markdown file structure stored in directoryList.md

 ```
 |-- kibana